 - Test backup solutions.
 Cloud backup shouldn’t necessarily be a ‘set it and forget’ product.
 It’s easy to wait until an emergency to see how it works, but you should practice reconstituting critical systems from your backup solution of choice to ensure that it works smoothly and properly.

 - Use a cloud-based SIEM.
 On-premises SIEM platforms can allow for attackers to go back in and change log data to hide audit trails of their activity, whereas a cloud SIEM will make sure that copies of your raw data are intact, no matter what.

-Cloud applications typically interact with each other via APIs (application programming interfaces), and it’s tempting to put all of your faith and trust in those APIs.
+Public cloud applications typically interact with each other via APIs (application programming interfaces), and it’s tempting to put all of your faith and trust in those APIs.